TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson4.md

   deviations from the model assumptions of linearity, homoskedasticity and (for smaller samples) normality of the residuals.

-What is an 'outlier'?
-An outlier is something that does not seem to fit he current model well.
+So, what is an 'outlier'?
+An outlier is simply something that does not seem to fit he current model well.
 When looking at using a t-test to generate a confidence interval for a population mean based on a sample, we might look for data points that are more than 3 standard deviations from the mean.